tombewley/OnTour-TourismRecommendation/code/README.md

 # 	On Tour: Code for Dataset Creation and Recommender Models
-This folder contains the code required to recreate the travel histories dataset from YFCC100M and OpenStreetMap, and deploy my recommender models on them.
+This folder contains the code required to recreate the travel histories dataset from YFCC100M and OpenStreetMap, and deploy our recommender models on them.

 ## Required Data
 The YFCC100M core dataset and Places expansion pack, both available from [here](https://multimediacommons.wordpress.com/yfcc100m-core-dataset/).
 They come in the form of Bzip2-compressed files.